Skip to main content

 Diarrhea is a common side effect of Austedo, too.
 But it typically doesn’t last very long.
 This symptom should improve over time as your body gets used to the medication.

 If you develop diarrhea, it’s important to stay hydrated and try to replenish the fluids that you’re losing.
-A good starting point is 8 to 10 glasses of non-sugary liquids per day.
+Water or other non-sugary liquids are beneficial.
 Electrolyte drinks can also help replenish lost electrolytes.
 Temporarily sticking to bland, starchy foods can help soothe your stomach as well.

-These dietary interventions aren’t always enough, though.
-You can also take an OTC anti-diarrheal medication, such as loperamide (Imodium A-D), with your healthcare provider’s OK.
+These dietary interventions aren’t always enough.
+You can also take an OTC anti-diarrheal medication, such as loperamide (Imodium A-D), with your prescriber’s OK.

 4. Symptoms of the common cold